23 Best Breeds of Rabbit Price in India

 Himalayan Rabbit

 The Himalayan rabbit is one of the oldest rabbit breeds, so much so that its origin has practically been lost in history.
-Some say it did indeed originate somewhere in the Himalayan mountain area, however, others describe it as being seen in other areas of the world.
+Some say it did indeed originate somewhere in the Himalayan mountain area.
+However, others describe it as being seen in other regions of the world.

 Himalayan Rabbit